mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Sunday, 28 September 2025

-- The average temperature today is 15.8˚C,
+- The average temperature today is 16.27˚C,
-- With highs of 15.8˚C and lows of 15.8˚C,
+- With highs of 16.27˚C and lows of 16.27˚C,
-- It may feel like 15.19˚C with scattered clouds
+- It may feel like 15.52˚C with clear sky
-- The wind speed is 3.74m/s and visibility is 10000m
+- The wind speed is 3.33m/s and visibility is 10000m
-- The pressure is 1020hPa and humidity is 67%
+- The pressure is 1020hPa and humidity is 60%
 - The sun will rise at 06:04 and set at 17:53

 <!-- weather_marker ends -->